 Lisa Simpson: The Simpsons

-An absolute feminist icon and a girl we’d truly love to see as the next POTUS, Lisa wasn’t ashamed of being an overachiever.
-A headstrong vegetarian Buddhist who joined MENSA, was a sick AF sax player and jazz musician, and had an IQ of 159, unlike many other female cartoon characters who came before her, Lisa taught girls across the world to always aspire for greatness no matter what their gender.
-And that is why they called her Lisa Lionheart.
+An absolute feminist icon and a girl we’d truly love to see as the next POTUS, Lisa isn’t ashamed of being an overachiever.
+A headstrong vegetarian Buddhist who joins MENSA, is a sick AF sax player and jazz musician, and has an IQ of 159, unlike many other female cartoon characters who came before her, Lisa teaches girls across the world to always aspire for greatness no matter what their gender.
+And that is why they call her Lisa Lionheart.

 Bubbles: The Powerpuff Girls

-Amy, voiced by Lauren Tom, was the rich kid of the group in Matt Groening’s infamous animated sitcom, and she was known for being kinda ditzy, kinda shallow, but also very kind.
+Amy, voiced by Lauren Tom, is the rich kid of the group in Matt Groening’s infamous animated sitcom, known for being kinda ditzy, kinda shallow, but also very kind.
 We’re not so sure about the show’s decision to make a mockery of her evidently unhealthy relationship with weight loss and appetite and in a modern setting this plot point would not pass.

 Daria Morgendorffer: Daria

 Daria is more than a cartoon character – she’s a way of life.
 Ever since her cynical appearance on MTV in the late 90s, we’ve been channeling her snarky outlook and goth grunge style with vigour and determination.
 Fuelled by misanthropy and cutting wit, Daria was and still is the perfect example of sardonic apathy, showing that together with a bestie who shares your pessimistic outlook, you can take on the world in Creepers, one take down at a time.